 For those longing for greater involvement, Summit County's small-town boards and committees are always recruiting volunteers.
 Serving in that capacity is a great way to learn more about the inner workings of grass-roots democracy and to make a difference in your own backyard.

 For those more comfortable working outside the system, there are lots of examples of local activists who have brought about tangible change by petitioning city hall for new initiatives like pedestrian walkways, affordable housing and public transit.
-Concerned citizens have also been successful in halting new developments, curbing government spending and holding government officials accountable for their mistakes.

 But perhaps the highest calling for a democratic citizen is to lay it all on the line and run for an elected position.
 This year, numerous county, state and federal positions will be up for election and it is not too early to consider whether it is your turn to step forward.